Greater Ukraine: Claimed regions

 Ukraine seriously claiming territories of neighbouring states is not considered possible.
 Foreign claims against Ukrainian territory have been acted on in the Russian Federation's 2014 annexation of Crimea, its covert military support of separatism in the Donbas region, aggressive rhetoric by the Russian government, and ultimately the 2022 invasion.
-In the case of Russian–Ukrainian conflict, radical Ukrainian nationalists could try to take advantage in the north Caucasus or elsewhere.
+In the case of Russian–Ukrainian conflict, radical Ukrainian nationalists could try to take advantage in the north Caucasus or elsewhere, but the 2024-25 Kursk offensive was for them a preview of taking back these lands.